ZoneMinder/zmeventnotification/README.md

 ### Running it as a daemon so it starts automatically along with ZoneMinder

-**NOTE: Starting version 1.32.0 of ZoneMinder, you now have an option to directly enable this daemon as an option directly in the settings of Options->Systems.
+**NOTE** : Starting version 1.32.0 of ZoneMinder, you now have an option to directly enable this daemon as an option directly in the settings of Options->Systems.
 Just enable "OPT_USE_EVENTNOTIFICATION" and you are all set.
-The rest of this section is NOT NEEDED for 1.32.0 and above!
+**The rest of this section is NOT NEEDED for 1.32.0 and above!**

-**WARNING: Do NOT do this before you run it manually as I've mentioned above to test.
+**WARNING** : Do NOT do this before you run it manually as I've mentioned above to test.
 Make sure it works, all packages are present etc. before you add it as  a daemon as if you don't and it crashes you won't know why**

 (Note if you have compiled from source using cmake, the paths may be ``/usr/local/bin`` not `/usr/bin`)